jonathan-hildebrandt/path-os/README.md

 ### ToDo's

+- delete run
+- fix split generation to also include the last started km
 - refractor styles to use StyleSheets
-- fix theme colors of splits
-- fix split generation to also include the last started km
+- comments